 Associate Professor Dr Jason Donnelly, Barrister, Latham Chambers

-Associate Professor Dr. Jason Donnelly is a leading academic and barrister with a strong focus on immigration and public law in Australia.
-He holds a Bachelor of Arts, a Bachelor of Laws with Honours (First Class & University Medal), a Graduate Diploma in Legal Practice, and a Doctor of Philosophy (PhD).
-Dr. Donnelly completed his studies at the University of New South Wales, Macquarie University, and the University of Western Sydney.
-He began his academic career as a law lecturer at the age of 23 and was called to the bar at 25.
-Before joining the bar, Dr. Donnelly had the privilege of working for Justice Michael Kirby AC CMG (former Justice of the High Court of Australia) and Justice Peter McClellan AM KC (former Chief Judge at Common Law, Supreme Court of NSW).
-As a barrister, Dr. Donnelly has been involved in over 287 published cases across Australia, with significant experience in the High Court, the Federal Court, the Administrative Appeals Tribunal and the Administrative Review Tribunal.
-His practice has seen success in 76 Tribunal trials and 66 judicial review applications.
-He has also acted in 26 matters before the High Court.
-In addition to his legal practice, Dr. Donnelly has contributed to numerous legal journals and co-authored several legal publications.
-He has participated in various Commonwealth statutory inquiries and presented papers at conferences across Australia.
-Dr. Donnelly has had the opportunity to represent a diverse range of clients, including internationally recognised musicians (i.e. Skepta, Chris Brown, Trey Songz, J Hus, Layzie Bone and Jason Bradley DeFord (Jelly Roll)), politicians, law enforcement officers, sports professionals (i.e. Allen Iverson and Alexander Devyatov), and others from various fields.
-Currently, Dr. Donnelly serves as an Associate Professor (Level D) in the School of Law at Western Sydney University and practices at Latham Chambers with a national focus.
+Associate Professor Dr Jason Donnelly is a leading academic and barrister specialising in immigration and public law in Australia.
+He holds a Bachelor of Arts, a Bachelor of Laws with First Class Honours and the University Medal, a Graduate Diploma in Legal Practice, and a Doctor of Philosophy (PhD).
+He completed his studies at the University of New South Wales, Macquarie University, and the University of Western Sydney.
+He commenced his academic career as a law lecturer at 23 and was called to the Bar at 25.
+Before joining the Bar, Dr Donnelly had the privilege of working for Justice Michael Kirby AC CMG (former Justice of the High Court of Australia) and Justice Peter McClellan AM KC (former Chief Judge at Common Law, Supreme Court of New South Wales).
+As a barrister, he has appeared in over 307 published cases across Australia, with substantial experience in the High Court of Australia, the Federal Court, the Administrative Appeals Tribunal and the Administrative Review Tribunal.
+His practice includes success in 84 Tribunal trials and 69 judicial review applications, and he has acted in 29 matters before the High Court of Australia.
+In addition to his practice, Dr Donnelly is a prolific scholar.
+He has published widely in legal journals, co-authored several legal texts, contributed to Commonwealth statutory inquiries, and delivered conference papers throughout Australia.
+He has represented a diverse range of clients, including internationally recognised musicians (such as Burna Boy, Skepta, Chris Brown, Trey Songz, J Hus, Layzie Bone and Jason Bradley DeFord (Jelly Roll)), politicians, law enforcement officers, and elite sports professionals (including Allen Iverson and Alexander Devyatov).
+Dr Donnelly currently serves as an Associate Professor (Level D) in the School of Law at Western Sydney University and practices from Latham Chambers, maintaining a broad national practice.

-Judicial Registrar Greg Rohan, Director of Judicial Registrars, Migration Jurisdiction, Federal Circuit and Family Court of Australia
+Judicial Registrar Greg Rohan, Director of Migration Registrars and Legal Operations, Federal Circuit and Family Court of Australia (Division 2)

 Greg Rohan is a Judicial Registrar (Migration) at Fcfcoa based in Sydney, New South Wales.
 Previously, Greg was a Solicitor In Charge, Immigration at NSW Government and also held positions at Immigration Advice and Rights Centre, UNHCR, American Express, Tramada Systems, Sanity.
 Greg received a Bachelor of Arts degree from University of Sydney and a Grad.
 Dip.
 International Studies from University of Sydney.